inytss/classification1/quiz.md

   - `salary`: income level, divided into low, medium and high
   - `left`: employee history data resigned, 0 = no, 1 = yes

 In this quiz, we will try to predict whether or not the employee has a resignation tendency using the `left` column as our target variable.
-Please change the class of `Work_accident`, `left`, and `promotion_last_5years` column to be in factor class as it should be.
+Please change the class of `Work_accident`, `left`,  `salary` and `promotion_last_5years` column to be in factor class as it should be.

 ```
 # your code here